EleutherAI/info/README.md

 Q: *Is GPT-Neo free software?*

+A: GPT-Neo is MIT-licensed, it is open source.

+Q: *Are the models free software?*

-A: We have not determined the licensing situation of GPT-Neo yet.
-It's possible we might use some combination of permissive licensing for the code and copyleft licensing for the models themselves.
-We'll see.
+A: We have not determined the licensing situation for our models yet.

 ### The Pile™

 Q: *What's in the Pile™?*

-A: The Pile™ a 1.2TiB chunk out of a large collection of many smaller datasets.
-It includes a large diversity of text, from academic writing, to legal texts, to online literature, video subtitles, and more.
+A: The Pile™ a 1 Terabyte dataset constructed from a curated conglomeration of diverse, high-quality text datasets.
+It covers a wide gamut, from academic writing, to legal texts, to online literature, video subtitles, and more.
 This abundance means that saying precisely what is in this meta-dataset is difficult.
 If you are interested in exploring this, send a message to `#the-pile` on Discord.

 Q: *What's the format of the Pile™?*